Top 3 tips for managing your time

 DELEGATE

-Yes, it can be hard to loosen your grip on tasks, and yes, it's most likely that other people won't do something as good as you - but done is going to feel far less stressful then not-done.
+Yes, it can be hard to loosen your grip on tasks, and yes, it’s true—others might not do things exactly the way you would.
+But here’s the thing: done is going to feel far less stressful than not-done.

-Maybe it's time to consider hiring some help?
-Or maybe you can recruit from within and assign household tasks to family members?
+Maybe it’s time to consider hiring some help?
+Or perhaps you can look closer to home and assign household tasks to family members.

-Look at your to-do list and ask yourself honestly, what is on the list that someone else could do, then put their initial against each item.
-You now have a set of tasks for your team to jump on, or to discuss with your family.
+Take a fresh look at your to-do list and ask yourself honestly: what on here could someone else handle?
+Put their initials next to each item.
+Just like that, you’ve created a list of tasks ready for your team to tackle—or a conversation starter with your family.

 SET BOUNDARIES